RECUVYRA- fentanyl solution

 This summary contains important information about RECUVYRA.
 You should read this information if your veterinarian gives RECUVYRA to your dog to control the pain after surgery.
 This summary helps you remember your veterinarian's instructions as they relate to your safety, the safety of your family members, and the care of your dog after surgery.
 Ask your veterinarian to explain this information or to give you more information about RECUVYRA.

-SECONDARY EXPOSURE OF FENTANYL IN CHILDREN AND ADULTS: To prevent the transfer of fentanyl from the RECUVYRA application site on your dog to children, you must strictly follow these warnings:
+WARNING: Abuse Potential: RECUVYRA contains fentanyl, which is a potent narcotic.
+Fentanyl is a controlled substance and has a high possibility for abuse.
+Risk Minimization and Action Plan: This product is distributed under a Risk Minimization Action Plan (RiskMAP) and its use is limited to certified veterinarians.
+Human Safety: SECONDARY EXPOSURE OF FENTANYL IN CHILDREN AND ADULTS: To prevent the transfer of fentanyl from the RECUVYRA application site on your dog to children, you must strictly follow these warnings:

-The most common side effects seen following surgery in dogs were: frequent or constant sleepiness, diarrhea, vomiting, low body temperature, abnormal heart rhythms, fever and lack of appetite.
+Animal Safety: The most common side effects seen following surgery in dogs were: frequent or constant sleepiness, diarrhea, vomiting, low body temperature, abnormal heart rhythms, fever and lack of appetite.
 Some dogs that are especially sensitive to the effects of fentanyl may develop a slowdown or stoppage of bowel movement.
 Bowel movements, if present, could be soft and contain blood.
 If severe side effects happen, contact your veterinarian immediately.
-Your veterinarian can treat your dog with drugs to reverse the effects of fentanyl.
+Your veterinarian can treat your dog with drugs to reverse the effects of fentanyl. |

 What is a Risk Minimization Action Plan ( RiskMAP)?